 I do not use dark frames.
 The extraction algorithm finds hot pixels and replaces them with the local mean value.

 To get the optimal extraction algorithm working the trace of the object spectrum is rotated perfectly horizontal.
 The angle is below 1 degeree.
 All other frames are also rotated and cropped in both directions.
-In X to remove empty regions originating from the rotation.
-In Y 100px above and also 100px below the object spectrum.
-The thorium-argon lines have to reach upper and lower border.
+In x-direction to remove empty regions originating from the rotation.
+In y-direction 100px above and also 100px below the object spectrum.
+Because the thorium-argon lines have to reach upper and lower border.